composablesys/wish-you-were-fast/reuse23/Engine_Log.md

 ### Wavm

 [Wavm](https://github.com/WAVM/WAVM) installation requires CMake and LLVM (instructions in repo).
-Once the prerequisites are built and engine is cloned, Wavm can alternatively be built using the following commands in the repo
+Once the prerequisites are built and repo is cloned, Wavm can alternatively be built using the following commands in the repo
 ```
 $ mkdir build_dir && cd build_dir
 $ cmake ..